 The daily bag limit is two Chinook per day.
 No more than two daily bag limits may be possessed when on land.

 Furthermore, when fishing on a boat in ocean waters you may not possess or bring ashore more than one daily bag limit.

 Between Horse Mountain and Point Arena (38° 57’ 30” N. latitude), the minimum size limit is 20 inches total length.
 For areas south of Point Arena, the minimum size limit is 24 inches total length.

-In order to protect the species, it’s important for anglers to remember that the taking of Coho Salmon is strictly prohibited in all ocean fisheries.
+In order to protect the species during salmon season, it’s important for anglers to remember that the taking of Coho Salmon is strictly prohibited in all ocean fisheries.

 As a result of their protected status under the Endangered Species Act, these four species of coho salmon are forbidden:

 - Oregon Coast coho

 - Southern Oregon/Northern California Coast coho

 - Central California Coast coho

 For anglers fishing north of Point Conception (34° 27’ 00” N. latitude) you may use no more than two single-point, single-shank barbless hooks.
 No angler may use more than one rod whether fishing for salmon or fishing from a boat with salmon on board.
 In addition, barbless circle hooks are required when fishing with bait by any means other than trolling.